awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos-setting-up.md

 To configure an Oracle client, meet the following requirements:
 + Create a configuration file named krb5\.conf \(Linux\) or krb5\.ini \(Windows\) to point to the domain\.
 Configure the Oracle client to use this configuration file\.
-+ Verify that traffic can flow between the client host and AWS Directory Service over DNS port 53 and Kerberos ports \(88 and 464 for managed AWS Directory Service\) over TCP/UDP\.
++ Verify that traffic can flow between the client host and AWS Directory Service over DNS port 53 over TCP/UDP, Kerberos ports \(88 and 464 for managed AWS Directory Service\) over TCP, and LDAP port 389 over TCP\.
 + Verify that traffic can flow between the client host and the DB instance over the database port\.

 Following is sample content for AWS Managed Microsoft AD\.